Prompt-Enabled Large AI Models for CSI Feedback: Introduction

 \IEEEPARstart{C}{hannel} state information (CSI) is a cornerstone of wireless communications, playing a critical role in system optimization and design \cite{10763455}.
 In massive multiple-input multiple-output (MIMO) systems, for example, base stations (BSs) utilize downlink CSI to design beamforming strategies and mitigate interference \cite{10375688}.
 However, users must transmit downlink CSI back to the BS through uplink control links, often resulting in significant overhead.
 This challenge becomes even more pronounced in next-generation wireless systems (e.g., extremely large-scale MIMO \cite{10379539}), which incorporate more antennas and wider bandwidths.
 Efficient CSI feedback methods are therefore crucial to maintaining system performance.

 In current 5G systems, codebook-based methods are the predominant choice for downlink CSI feedback \cite{10375688}.
-While this approach ensures compatibility, it suffers from low accuracy and high computational complexity in codeword searches, limiting the potential of massive MIMO systems.
+However, these methods suffer from high computational complexity in codeword searches and low feedback accuracy, limiting the potential of massive MIMO systems.
 To address these issues, artificial intelligence (AI)-based methods have emerged as promising alternatives \cite{wen2018deep}.
 These methods leverage AI autoencoders, where CSI is compressed on the user side and reconstructed on the BS side \cite{guo2022overview}.
 Significant advancements in this area have been made to enhance feedback accuracy, including the development of advanced neural network (NN) architectures \cite{9926175} and techniques that exploit multi-domain correlations \cite{10530201}.
-Furthermore, joint designs combining CSI feedback with other system components, such as channel estimation and beamforming \cite{10294218}, have been shown to optimize system-level performance.
+Furthermore, joint designs combining CSI feedback with other system components, such as channel estimation and beamforming \cite{10294218}, have been shown to optimize link-level performance.

 The importance of AI-based CSI feedback is increasingly recognized in the industry.
 For example, the 3rd Generation Partnership Project (3GPP) has highlighted AI-enabled CSI feedback as a representative use case of AI-native air interfaces \cite{9970357}.
 Studies have confirmed its performance advantages over traditional methods \cite{3gpp843}.
 Despite their potential, AI-based CSI feedback methods face significant challenges when it comes to deployment in real-world scenarios.
-The requirements for large-scale data collection \cite{9714227,10622316}, sequential model training \cite{10570565}, and NN compression to address hardware constraints \cite{10279462} present substantial barriers.
+The requirements for large-scale data collection \cite{9714227,10622316}, sequential model training \cite{10570565}, and NN compression to address computational constraints \cite{10279462} present substantial barriers.
 Additionally, two key challenges remain unresolved.
 First, the mechanisms underlying AI-based CSI feedback are not well understood.
 This lack of interpretability undermines confidence in its deployment.
 Second, these methods face a generalization problem, where performance deteriorates significantly when inference data deviates from the training environment \cite{10288574}.
 This issue poses a major obstacle to their application in diverse and dynamic real-world scenarios.